Cost-oblivious storage reallocation: Footprint Minimization

 To flush the size classes $i\geq b$ at time $t$, first calculate $V_t(i)$ for all $i \geq b$.
 The goal is to redistribute these size classes to take space at most $S = (1+\epsilon')\sum_{i\geq b}V_t(i)$, i.e., space $V_t(i)$ for the $i$th payload segment and $\floor{\epsilon' V_t(i)}$ for the $i$th buffer, while moving all objects from buffers into payload segments.

-A flush can be implemented to include at most two moves per object in the flushed size classes. \begin{enumerate}

-\item First identify the new array suffix of size $S$ to accommodate payload and buffer segments.
+A flush can be implemented to include at most two moves per object in the flushed size classes. \begin{enumerate} \item First, identify the new array suffix of size $S$ to accommodate payload and buffer segments.
 Temporarily move all objects from buffer segments to empty space immediately after this suffix (or after the current suffix, if the current suffix is longer due to deletes), removing any dummy delete records from buffers.
 These objects make up the overflow segment.
 This first step increases space usage by at most $\sum_{i\geq b} \epsilon' V_t(i)$. \item Next, iterate over payload segments from smallest to largest, moving objects as early as possible, thus removing any gaps left by deleted objects or emptied buffers.
-At the end of this step, all the objects are packed as far left as possible with no gaps, beginning at the start of region $b$.

-\item Then, iterate over payload segments from largest to smallest, moving each object to its final destination in the redistributed array (which is no earlier than its current location).
-The final destination can be determined by looking at the values $\set{V_t(i)}$; this step reintroduces gaps to accommodate any not-yet-placed objects in the overflow segment and the empty size-$\floor{\epsilon' V_t(i)}$ buffers.

-\item Finally, iterate over all objects in the overflow segment, placing them in their final destination at the end of the appropriate payload segments.
+At the end of this step, all the objects are packed as far left as possible with no gaps, beginning at the start of region $b$. \item Then, iterate over payload segments from largest to smallest, moving each object to its final destination in the redistributed array (which is no earlier than its current location).
+The final destination can be determined by looking at the values $\set{V_t(i)}$; this step reintroduces gaps to accommodate any not-yet-placed objects in the overflow segment and the empty size-$\floor{\epsilon' V_t(i)}$ buffers. \item Finally, iterate over all objects in the overflow segment, placing them in their final destinations at the end of the appropriate payload segments. \end{enumerate}